Revenge of the Forbidden City

 Revenge of the Forbidden City: The Suppression of the Falungong in China, 1999-2005 is a 2009 book by James W. Tong, published by Oxford University Press.
 It describes how the Chinese government suppressed the Falun Gong in that stated time frame.
 David Ownby of the Université de Montréal described it as "a very nuts-and-bolts book".

 The book shows how the Chinese central government directed the actions.
-Ownby stated that the book also concludes that the Chinese state retained its power after the Chinese economic reform occurred.
+Ownby stated that the book also concludes that the Chinese state retained its power after the reform and opening up occurred.

 It is intended for readers studying the politics of China in academia.

 Background

 Tong analysed yearbooks from Chinese municipalities and provinces, Chinese newspaper articles, and media from the Falun Gong.
 According to Ownby, the sources from the "official" publications make up the majority of the sourcing.
 Gerda Wielander, in The China Quarterly, stated "It is almost impossible to convey the sheer wealth of sources and documents that were analysed for this book."